 1. Do your homework

-The first place to start would be to understand how onboarding is done at the moment; to understand the areas people who went through the program liked or disliked and why that was the case.
+The first place to start would be to understand how onboarding is done at the moment.
+Understand the areas of the program employees liked or disliked and why.

 E-learning authoring tools, such as Easygenerator, incorporate net promoter scoring (NPS) into courses, allowing learners to rate and provide valuable insight into the effectiveness of your course.